Just Wolverines Tour

 Type / Focus: Wolverines

-On arrival in Joensuu you will be met by your local guide and will be transferred to our wolverine site and accommodation, (Basic Wilderness Lodge – Keljanpuro Wilderness Lodge).
-The lodge is a refurbished log cabin set deep within the forest.
-There are 3 bedrooms all with shared facilities.
-Depending on the size of the group there is 1 room for 3 people, another room for 6-10 people and a large room for up to 17 people.
-You will have a briefing here about the wolverines and the area as well as the use of the hides here.
-The rest of the day can be used to spot some wildlife around the lodge (being wary that we are in bear country at all times) sometimes wolverines come right up to the lodge itself to take advantage of the bait here.
-We recommend a good nights sleep as the next couple of days will be long ones as we go in search of wildlife in Finlands wilderness areas.
+On arrival in Joensuu you will be met by your local guide and will be transferred to our wolverine site and accommodation.
+Once at the accommodation you will have the rest of the day (depending on your time of arrival) to try and spot some wildlife around the lodge (being wary that we are in bear country at all times).
+We recommend a good nights sleep as the next couple of days will be long ones as we go in search of wildlife in Finland’s wilderness areas.

-Early this morning you will be in prime location for the stunning capercaillie lekking which occurs here from April – June.
+Early this morning you have one last trip out looking for wildlife.
 Then after breakfast you will be transferred to the airport in Joensuu in time to catch your return flight home.

 Please note that the itinerary stated above is correct as our planned intentions for the tour.
 However adverse weather conditions and other local considerations can necessitate some modifications of the itinerary during the course of the tour; any changes will be made to make the best of the time and weather conditions available to us.